Cornelia C. Coulter: Legacy

 Coulter's work for the Classical Association of New England had particular impact and she was described in 1961 by Prof. Claude W. Barlow as 'in many ways the greatest single benefactress that the Classical Association of New England has ever had'.
 Coulter had joined the Association in 1927 and became a life member in 1953.
-She was vice-president in 1942-1943 and President in 1947–1948.
+She was vice-president from 1942 until 1943, and president from 1947 until 1948.
 Coulter also served as an officer and on a number of committees for the Association during her membership but she had the most impact in fundraising for the Association.
 Alongside this activity, in 1946 Coulter became the Chair of a special committee for summer scholarships to the American School of Classical Studies in Rome.
 Coulter was the largest single contributor to the Association's Rome Scholarship Fund, and for a number of years anonymously supplied the full funds for the annual awards.
-In 1961 the Classical Association of New England renamed the Rome Scholarship the Cornelia Catlin Coulter Rome Scholarship.
+In 1961, the Classical Association of New England renamed the Rome Scholarship the Cornelia Catlin Coulter Rome Scholarship.

 Coulter was widely regarded as an excellent teacher who devoted her career to supporting the classics, students, and colleagues:

 Brilliant as was her scholarship, effective and skillful as was her administration, it was perhaps as a teacher that her greatness was most widely and keenly felt, for hers was a life dominated above all by giving to others.
 To her teaching and to her students, both in and out of class, and to her colleagues she gave continuously and unstintingly of her own amazing store of knowledge, her penetrating understanding of classical ideas and ideals, her sense of style, and above all her own personality, fearless and determined in her support of the classics and any cause of right and justice, yet gentle, modest and unselfishly self-effacing to a degree rarely encountered.